joao-borrego/cripto/assignments/assignment2.md

 17:07:30.455664 IP machine2 > machine1: ICMP echo reply, id 2701, seq 1, length 64
 ```

 The `-X` option prints each packet in HEX and ASCII minus its link level header.
-The `-XX` option prints each packet in HEX and ASCII including its link level header (AKA ethernet header).
+The `-XX` option prints each packet in HEX and ASCII including its link level header (refer to [ethernet header](#ethernet-header)).
 Inside the HEX dump output is the destination and source MAC addresses.

 On machine 3 run `sudo tcpdump -X dst host 192.168.1.1` and start a telnet connection from machine 2 to 1